Home » home decor » Christmas decorating » A Vintage Inspired Christmas Tree

 The suitcase was also my aunt’s.
-I felt it went perfectly in the room.
+I felt it went perfectly in the room and gives us some extra storage as well.

 All for a very vintage Christmas.